Conversations with the Court House Deer

 Conversations with the Court House Deer: Timely thoughts on local matters is a book about articles written in the 1880s by a young reporter who “interviewed” the life-size iron deer on the courthouse lawn in Wilkes-Barre, Pennsylvania.

 Ernest Hanson was a young reporter who emigrated from England when he created a column for the Wilkes-Barre News-Dealer about the Court House Deer.
 His first article was in November 1888, and in it the reporter is startled to be spoken to by the deer on the courthouse lawn.
-The Court House Deer is wise, occasionally sarcastic and often funny.
-He gives his sometimes scathing opinions about current events and local politicians and doesn’t even spare the reporter himself.
-The following is a quote from one of the articles:
+At that time, the Luzerne County Courthouse was in the Public Square.
+In the image below, the deer can be seen to the left of the arch-topped door on the North Main Street side of the courthouse (when it was in the Public Square).

-July 6, 1889: (The Deer talking to the reporter) “…Any man who can transform himself into so vast and unmitigated an ass is deserving of the highest popular recognition…[but] Don’t get mad about it,” said the Deer, “for let me tell you, it takes a smart man to make a really first-class ass of himself…”
+July 6, 1889: (The Deer talking to and about the reporter) “…Any man who can transform himself into so vast and unmitigated an ass is deserving of the highest popular recognition…[but] Don’t get mad about it,” said the Deer, “for let me tell you, it takes a smart man to make a really first-class ass of himself…”

 The Deer is equally unflattering about other newspaper men, politicians, and the wealthy and powerful who appear to be abusing their power.

-“Conversations with the Court House Deer” has several photos of people mentioned in the articles, a brief history of the Luzerne County Courthouse, the Deer, and the reporter, and an appendix with brief descriptions of the people mentioned in the articles.
-The book is 8 1/2 x 11, 300 pages, black & white.
+In “Conversations with the Court House Deer” are photos of several of the people mentioned in the articles, brief histories of the Luzerne County Courthouse, the Deer, and the reporter, and an appendix with mini biographies of the people mentioned in the articles.